premachb/postgis_lemon_stand/README.txt

 Prerequistes: Have Docker installed on your machine.
 1. Clone this project
-2. docker-compose run --rm start-dependencies
+2. docker-compose run --rm start_dependencies
 3. docker-compose up -d

 Server should be running.